QuBo-Delft/QuBo/docs/misc/code of conduct.md

 11. Tasks must be distributed fairly in a way that everyone spends an almost equal (±10%) amount of time on the project.
 The distribution of tasks will be discussed in the weekly meetings.

+12. All group members are expected to stay up-to-date with the current state of the project on GitLab.
+They are therefore expected to at least check GitLab for Merge Requests once a day.

+13. Harassment is harsh or unwelcome behaviour, either through actions or words, that create an intimidating, hostile, or offensive environment for an individual or a group of people.
+This kind of behaviour will not be tolerated and shall immediately be reported to the TA.

+14. Comments or behaviour, like described under section 13, that discriminate against certain group members on stereotypes or prejudices, is prohibited and shall immediately be reported to the TA.
+This includes, but is not limited to, racial slurs, mimicking or mocking, exclusion and homophobic behaviour.

 **If a team member breaks the Code of Conduct:**
 - 1st offence: Warning during agenda meeting.
 - 2nd offence: Offence will be reported to the TA.
+- 3rd+ offence: Offence will immediately be reported to the TA and further actions will be taken based on his opinion.